ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

 Credentials and authenticating
 ==============================

-To use Infoblox ``nios`` modules and sample roles, you need to configure the credentials to access your Infoblox system.
+To use Infoblox ``nios`` modules in playbooks, you need to configure the credentials to access your Infoblox system.
 The examples in this guide use credentials stored in ``<playbookdir>/group_vars/all``.

 This is an example of this ``group_vars/all`` file.
 Replace these values with your Infoblox credentials: